Herpes zoster ophthalmicus – Written by Dr. Eamonn Fahy, MB, BCh, BAO, Ph.D.

 In people who have been immunised against chickenpox, and who never had chickenpox as a child, there is still a risk of developing shingles.

-The following overview will cover the economic costs of herpes zoster ophthalmicus, its causes, the categories of herpes zoster ophthalmicus, its common signs and symptoms, the progression of the condition, methods of diagnosis, treatment options, and prevention.
+The following overview will cover the economic costs of herpes zoster ophthalmicus, its causes, its different categories, its common signs and symptoms, the progression of the condition, methods of diagnosis, treatment options, and prevention.

 Shingles will affect 20 to 30% of people at some point in their lifetime, and of these people who develop shingles, 10 to 20% will have herpes zoster ophthalmicus .